-But the one that seems best thought out and satisfying is one saying the Square is Judaic in origin.
-There is significant evidence of a Jewish presence in Pompeii, and while this community was not large, it gets past the test where any supposed Christian origin falls down.
+But the one that seems best thought out and most satisfying is one saying the Square is Judaic in origin.
+Rome had conquered the area of Judea in 63 BCE, eventually coming to rule it directly as a province.
+As with any Roman conquest, subsequently these people would have come to the Roman homelands, both as slaves and free people.
+There is also significant evidence of a Jewish presence in Pompeii, and while this community was not large, it gets past the test where any supposed Christian origin falls down.
 Indeed, there being a small community—one expelled from the Roman nation on two separate occasions—also makes sense to the necessity of this coded message.

 Dr. Nicolas Vinel, if not the originator of the Judaic interpretation of the Square, certainly appears to have tied it up with a bow, and his work is the main source of what I’m relating here.¹ I’ll note also what convinces me is this is not a single solution, but a kind of web of correspondences that so completely covers every aspect of the Square even if some part of it weren’t true, there would still be a lot right.